Not sure what Pixel 2 phone to get?

 Of course, getting the Pixel 2 XL isn't always a matter of what you simply prefer, but also what you can afford.
 If the 2 XL is out of your budget, you'll nonetheless be satisfied with the Pixel 2.

-Pixel 2 XL pre-orders have already begun in the US.
-The phone will be available in retail stores by Oct.
-19 and you can buy them through Verizon, the Google Store, Project Fi and Best Buy.
-The Pixel 2 XL comes in two color variants: Just Black and Black and White (which reminds us of a tuxedo/penguin/panda) and costs $849 (64GB) and $949 (128GB).
+Pixel 2 XL pre-orders start Oct.
+20 in Australia.
+The phone will be available through the Google Store, Telstra and JB Hi-Fi.
+The Pixel 2 XL comes in two color variants: Just Black and Black and White (which reminds us of a tuxedo/penguin/panda), and costs AU$1,399 (64GB) and AU$1,549 (128GB).

 Google Pixel 2, Pixel 2 XL pricing